6 Life-Lessons That 5 Years at University Taught Me

 Why am I speaking about this?

-Because I do believe we do have a propensity to go towards people that are similar to us, in terms of appearance, or in terms of culture, and I believe that being aware of it can make you break these barriers to go towards people you wouldn’t normally go, and be genuinely interested in them.
+Because I do believe humans have a propensity to go towards people that resemble them, in terms of appearance, or in terms of culture, and I believe that being aware of it can make help break these barriers.

 The enormous majority of people are attracted by what they know, not by what they don’t know.